 Step -5: Select the project where to import.
 Hit Next and Finish

 You are done!
-You should get a picture like below
+It would help if you got a picture like below

 Just review all of your dates, and values are OK.